 Non-Thesis Track Option (6 credit hours)

-In lieu of thesis or internship hours, students must take two additional electives to complete the total 36 hours for the M.A. degree.
+In lieu of thesis or internship hours, students must take two additional electives to complete the total 36 hours for the M.A. degree and prepare a portfolio under the guidance of the major professor.
+The portfolio, approved by the student’s committee, will consist of 1-2 polished academic papers produced for graduate courses, academic conferences, or scholarly publication.

-Comprehensive Exam Requirements

-Each student must pass a written comprehensive examination.
-It is expected that a student will successfully complete the comprehensive examination prior to beginning thesis or internship work.

 COURSES